Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Transition to turbulence

-From Figure~\ref{fig:TS} we can conclude that the evolution of the individual modes, but also integral quantities such as the global friction or centerline velocities, is not dependent on the precision.
+From Figure~\ref{fig:TS}, we can conclude that the evolution of individual modes, as well as integral quantities such as the global friction or centerline velocities, is not dependent on the precision.
 For the rounding of the state and convective terms in the different solvers, we also observe that FP32 performs remarkably well, but when representing the state at lower-precision, the simulation becomes prone to stagnation (horizontal lines) or an immediate transition (State FP16).
-However, although the transitional case is sensitive, the amplitude of the initial conditions is still on the order of $0.1$--$1$\%, and there will be a precision-dependent limit on the smallest disturbance amplitude the simulations would be able to capture.
+However, although the transitional case is sensitive, the amplitude of the initial conditions is still on the order of $0.1$--$1$\%, and there will be a precision-dependent limit on the smallest disturbance amplitude the simulations can capture.
 In addition, the geometry is a Cartesian channel, which motivates the study of a deformed geometry, such as the separating flow around a cylinder.